e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 They structure by creating a sets of rules that are followed when the process is respected.
 They optimize when the structure is polished to limit duplication, friction and maximizes downstream value from pre-existing information.

-A team that lacks good processes often is still very capable of delivering world-class products.
+A team that lacks good processes often is still very capable of delivering world-class products if their dynamic is strong.
 It may come at a higher expense though.
+Higher quality of talent requirement.
+Higher efforts.

-The other problem is that the best processes aren't effective unless deployed correctly.
+The other problem is that the best processes aren't effective unless designed and deployed correctly.
-When you see them as a magic bullet to all your problems, you will be tempted to go heavy-handed with it.
+When you see them as a magic bullet to all your problems, you will be tempted to go heavy-handed with them.

-When this magic bullet won't deliver the result you are expecting, you will be defaulting to believe you didn't deploy enough of it.
+When this magic bullet won't deliver the result you are expecting, you will be defaulting to believe you didn't deploy enough of it - only to make it all worse.

 Even people who preach deploying the bare minimum can exhibit this heavy hand because they are unaware of their love affair.

+When they are designed poorly, they can turn into encrypted treasure maps where the cost of using the process is so ridiculously heavy - yet unchallenged - that it negates all possible benefits.

 [pagebreak]